biosaxs-dev/molass-library/SHIMIZU-QUICK-START.md

 This draft is ready for Takahashi to review
 ```

-6. Add marker: `READY-FOR-TECH-REVIEW` to your draft file

 **What happens automatically:**
+- Agent adds the marker to your draft
 - Bot creates GitHub issue asking Takahashi to review

 ### **Phase 4: Wait for Takahashi's Review**